gruntwork-io/docs/docs/guides/production-framework/ingredients/other-ingredients/intro.md

 # Other Ingredients

 No framework or tutorial could possibly cover everything.
-So, in this section, you'll find an incomplete list of other ingredients you may want to research independently:
+So, in this section, you'll find a list of some of the ingredients not covered by this framework, that you may want to research independently:

 1. **Operations / SRE**.
 You'll want to take some time to think through what sort of Operations or SRE team and processes you want to put in place, including thinking through topics such as playbooks, SLAs, SLOs, error budgets, on-call rotations, incident management, emergency response, and post-mortems.
 2. **IT and internal systems**.
 Most of this framework is focused on using the cloud to run user-facing software, but most businesses will also need to think through how to run many of their internal-facing (IT) systems, such as version control (e.g., GitHub, BitBucket, GitLab), CI systems (e.g., Jenkins, GitLab), identity management (e.g., AD, LDAP, Google, Okta), license tracking (e.g., Snyk, WhiteSource), and issue tracking (e.g., Jira, Asana, Trello).